scipion-em/scipion-em-relion/README.rst

 3.1.0

-We are still working towards stable plugin release, so some things might not work yet.
-Handling optics groups needs more testing, you are welcome to be a volunteer.

 **IMPORTANT**: Relion-3.0 can be used with this plugin but we do not officially support it anymore, i.e. there will be no bugfixes for it.

 Protocols